When you need help ensuring your medications are working together correctly, our specialized pharmacists are here to help.

 - Am I having side effects?

-- Have I had the right tests to ensure the drugs aren’t hurting me?
+- Have I had the right tests to ensure the drugs aren’t causing complications?

 - Are non-prescription medicines interacting with my prescriptions?

 You’ll receive a list of your medicines and a to-do list to share with your doctor.
 If your pharmacist has suggestions to improve your medicines, they’ll work with you and your doctor to make those changes.

 You can follow up with your MTM pharmacist as much as needed.
 We’re always here to help.
 And remember, there’s no cost to you.